Donald Trump Releases New Photo & Statement

 — Manu Raju (@mkraju) January 28, 2021

 McCarthy has sought to downplay the divisions in his caucus.
-At a press conference last week, he said that the GOP “will unify” and argued that differences of opinion will not harm the its standing as it challenges the Biden administration and prepares for the 2022 midterms.
+At a press conference last week, he said that the GOP “will unify” and argued that differences of opinion will not harm its standing as it challenges the Biden administration and prepares for the 2022 midterms.

 But Trump reportedly still holds a grudge against Republicans who refused to fully endorse his conspiracy theories about voter fraud in the 2020 election.
 He was said to be interested in creating a third party, but reportedly gave up on the idea after realizing that his candidates would not be able to primary Republicans.